LAHSA, City, And County Officials Start Homeless Count Volunteer Drive

 From Votes to Volunteering, County Residents See Their Impact in The Fight Against Homelessness

-LOS ANGELES, CA.— Standing in the courtyard of a brand-new affordable housing apartment building, LA City Mayor Eric Garcetti, LA County Supervisors Mark Ridley-Thomas and Janice Hahn, and LA City Councilmember Joe Buscaino announced that tens of thousands of families and individuals throughout Los Angeles County have been placed in permanent homes and interim housing since voters approved landmark initiatives to combat homelessness, and they encouraged everyone to help sustain this progress by volunteering for the 2019 Homeless Count.
+Los Angeles, CA (November 26, 2018)— Standing in the courtyard of a brand-new affordable housing apartment building, LA City Mayor Eric Garcetti, LA County Supervisors Mark Ridley-Thomas and Janice Hahn, and LA City Councilmember Joe Buscaino announced that tens of thousands of families and individuals throughout Los Angeles County have been placed in permanent homes and interim housing since voters approved landmark initiatives to combat homelessness, and they encouraged everyone to help sustain this progress by volunteering for the 2019 Homeless Count.

 Joined by officials from the Los Angeles Homeless Services Authority (LAHSA), they addressed an audience that included service providers, longtime Homeless Count volunteers (including several who had formerly been homeless themselves), and residents of the Harbor Gateway area’s newly-opened 127th Street and El Segundo Boulevard Apartments, a 160-unit apartment complex that includes the kinds of supportive services that Angelenos voted for by landslide numbers with 2016’s Prop HHH and 2017’s Measure H.